paulzuradzki/til/python/file-tree-inventory.md

-Utilies for gathering metadata on files and file trees.
+Utilities for gathering metadata on files and file trees.

 ```python
 from datetime import datetime